 Almant Spelling Variations

 Spelling variations in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Almant have been found, including Almayne, Alman, Allman, Almand, Hallman, Allmaine, Almon, Almand, Altman, Allman, Ellman, Dalman and many more.

 Early Notables of the Almant family (pre 1700)

-More information is included under the topic Early Almant Notables in all our PDF Extended History products and printed products wherever possible.
+Another 34 words (2 lines of text) are included under the topic Early Almant Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Almant family to Ireland

 Some of the Almant family moved to Ireland, but this topic is not covered in this excerpt.